Lenniott/FITTNESS_BUILDER/PROJECT_CONTEXT.md

 - **AI Analysis**: Exercise detection with Gemini multimodal analysis (automatic fallback between API keys), scene detection, content analysis
 - **Storage**: Permanent clip storage in `storage/clips/` with database metadata
 - **Database**: PostgreSQL for exercise data with start/end timing, Qdrant for vector search
+  - **Note:** Postgres and Qdrant are external services, typically running on the same Docker network in production.
+They are not part of this project's containers, and the processor connects to them via their network IPs (e.g., `192.168.0.47`) or Docker network aliases.
 - **Testing**: Pytest with async support and coverage reporting
 - **Carousel Support**: Proper Instagram carousel detection and individual item processing
 - **Data Management**: Comprehensive delete endpoints for cleanup across database, vector store, and files